Urehelonn/portfolio_liam/README.md

 ## Objective

-This page is used to demonstrate some of my work, and introduce with some of the projects I worked with for my previous position.
+This page is used to demonstrate some of my work and introduce some of the projects I worked on.

-Repo for this page: https://github.com/Urehelonn/portfolio_liam

-Created using React.js
-Deployed using github page: https://urehelonn.github.io/portfolio_liam/#/
 ---

 ## Explanation

-* There will not be page to demonstrate my previous projects directly, and only introduction of some structures, and functions explanation will be provided.
+* There will not be a page to demonstrate my previous projects directly, and only an introduction of some structures, and functions explanation will be provided.
 * For the projects I worked with in my previous job, since I have no right to leak the code, I will only explain some features.